 3) Wrong use of libraries taking up lots of the heap space.
 For example, XML based report generation using DOM parser as opposed to StAX for large reports generated concurrently by multiple users.
 DOM is very memory hungry.

-4) Incorrectly creating and discarding objects without astutely reusing them with a flyweight design pattern or proper caching strategy.
+4) Incorrectly creating and discarding objects without astutely reusing them with a flyweight design pattern.

 5) Other OS activities like swap space or networking activities during GC can make GC pauses last longer.